José Bordalás: Playing career

 Bordalás was born in Alicante, Valencian Community.
 During his career, he never played higher than the Tercera División and the regional championships; he was under contract with Hércules CF for seven years but never appeared officially for the club, being loaned five times which included a three-season spell with neighbouring Benidorm CF.

 Released in 1988, Bordalás subsequently represented CD Dénia, FC Torrevieja, UD Petrelense CF, UD Español San Vicente and UD Altea, retiring from football at only 28 due to injury.

 Coaching career

 Early years

 Bordalás worked exclusively in his region of birth for 19 years, his first job being at Alicante CF's reserves in 1993.
 The following year, he was appointed at the main squad.

 After three years with as many teams, Bordalás returned to Alicante in 1998, taking them from the regional leagues to Segunda División B in only three seasons.
 His first experience in the Segunda División arrived with former club Hércules, replacing fired Juan Carlos Mandiá midway through 2005–06 and being sacked himself only seven games into the following campaign.

-Bordalás returned to division three in 2007–08 with CD Alcoyano, leading the side to the first position in the following season and the subsequent failure in the promotion playoffs.
+Bordalás returned to division three in 2007–08 with CD Alcoyano, leading the side to the first position in the next season and the subsequent failure in the promotion playoffs.
 In early October 2009 he terminated his contract amicably, signing with Elche CF of the second tier.